 When Repair Is Best

-More often than not, furnace problems can be easily sourced and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace problems can be easily sourced and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than ten years old — it stands a very good chance that any issues it experiences can be solved through repair.
 Additionally, if your furnace is still heating your Austin area home efficiently (your HVAC professional can help you determine this), then it is still in your best interest to repair it.
 Commonly, as long as you are not seeing a steady increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is deemed operationally sound.
 Our recommendation regarding furnace repairs is that assuming the repairs you need are less than one-third of the cost of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best decision.
 Don’t forget that even if you are experiencing a drop in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC service advisor about upgrading your thermostat or checking the integrity of your Austin home’s ductwork to see if he thinks these enhancement could boost the efficiency of your furnace.
 Talk to Strand Brothers Service Experts about scheduling regular furnace maintenance, which will add years of quality service from your furnace and help you minimize further repairs or drops in efficiency.